sudheerj/reactjs-interview-questions/README.md

      1. **Throttling:** Changes based on a time based frequency.
 For example, it can be used using _.throttle lodash function
      2. **Debouncing:** Publish changes after a period of inactivity.
 For example, it can be used using _.debounce lodash function
      3. **RequestAnimationFrame throttling:** Changes based on requestAnimationFrame.
 For example, it can be used using raf-schd lodash function
+261. ### How JSX prevents Injection Attacks?
+     By default, React DOM escapes any values embedded in JSX before rendering them.
+Thus it ensures that you can never inject anything that’s not explicitly written in your application.
+Everything is converted to a string before being rendered.
+For example, you can embed user input as below,
+     ```javascript
+     const name = response.potentiallyMaliciousInput;
+     // This is safe:
+     const element = <h1>{name}</h1>;
+     ```
+     This way you can prevent XSS(Cross-site-scripting) attacks in the application.